Updated March 20, 2023

-- The tags, resources, classes, and servlets are combined together and hence the result is always in synergistic format.
+- The tags, resources, classes, and servlets are combined together, and hence the result is always in a synergistic format.

 - The modules in the framework help to import and do the work with very little coding.

-- The database values are converted to objects and vice-versa which helps in easy communication of Java as an object-oriented language.
+- The database values are converted to objects and vice-versa, which helps in the easy communication of Java as an object-oriented language.

-- Validation is done automatically and file upload and download are carried out easily using Action servlet.
+- Validation is done automatically, and file upload and download are carried out easily using the Action servlet.